cwinfosec/machine_learning_fundamentals/README.md

 # Machine Learning Fundamentals
  A 60 page book on machine learning techniques with Python.
 The examples provided have not been curated, and issues with code examples may be present.
+Pull requests and feedback are welcomed and encouraged.

 ## Forward